tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 * tags

 #### What I found
-First, nobody has any idea of what is going on.
+First, nobody has any idea of what is going on in open data.
+This was my main conclusion after I tweeted about [this article](/!/socrata-summary/);
-[This article](/!/socrata-summary/) should not have been interesting, but people liked it.
+I thought it would not be that interesting, but people strangely liked it.
+Many people know about datasets that are relevant to their work, municipality, &c., but nobody seems to know about the availability of data on broader topics, and nobody seems to have a good way of finding out what is available.
+And nobody has a great idea of who is using which data.

 Second, resolving [duplicate datasets](/!/socrata-genealogies/#types-of-duplicate-datasets) is annoying.
 Three types of duplication